Dirección de Inteligencia

 Manuel "Redbeard" Piñeiro was the first director of the DI in 1961, and his term lasted until 1964.
 Another top leader who directed the famous office, located on Linea and A, Vedado, was the now retired Div.
 General, Jesús Bermúdez Cutiño.
 He was transferred from being the chief of the Army Intelligence (DIM) to the Ministry of Interior after the corruption trials and executions of Arnaldo Ochoa and José Abrantes Fernández in 1989.
 The current head of the DI is Brig.
 Gen. Eduardo Delgado Rodríguez.

 The total number of people working for the DI is about 15,000.
+Given Cuba's small size, the DI is considered to be an especially effective agency which "punches above its weight" in espionage operations, according to The Economist.

 Recruiting techniques

 New recruits do research within the ministry, mostly on counterintelligence fields (which has its own five-year career academy) and also, over regular college students, who are recruited around the second year on their programs.
 Those students mostly study languages, history, communications, and sociology.
 Once they get their diplomas, they undergo several months of official intelligence training, and a year or so after, they receive the rank of lieutenant.